pubnub/c-core/openssl/README.md

 - `subscribe_publish_callback_sample`: an example of how to have one outstanding publish and one outstanding subscribe transaction/operation at the same time, using the "callback" interface.
+- `pubnub_console_sync`: a simple command-line Pubnub console, using the "sync" interface
+- `pubnub_console_callback`: a simple command-line Pubnub console, using the "callback" interface

-The sources of the samples are in `../core/samples`, as they are portable across all or most hosted platforms (POSIX, Windows...).
+The sources of the samples are in `../core/samples`, and for the console in `../core/samples/console`, as they are portable across all or most hosted platforms (POSIX, Windows...).

 So, to build the samples, just run: